 Longevity Noodles for Chinese New Year

-Chinese New Year starts next Saturday, January 28, so we think it's fun to make some of the traditional foods associated with the holiday.
+Chinese New Year is next Friday, February 16 so we decided to make some of the traditional foods associated with the holiday.
 Foods that are made and eaten during the New Year celebration often have symbolic meanings meant to invoke prosperity and good fortune.
 In this case, the name "longevity noodles" is self-explanatory: the long noodles symbolize a long and happy life.
 Don't break them up when you're cooking, and try to eat them all in one piece!

 This recipe is our adaptation of the traditional dish.
 We included a variety of kid-friendly Asian veggies like snow peas, napa cabbage, and bean sprouts, and left out the black mushrooms at the request of my daughter, who helped shop for the ingredients.
 Feel free to vary the ingredients depending on your family's preferences.
 Our kids both asked for seconds (and ate the vegetables and chicken, not just the noodles).

 Also, it helps to prepare, measure out, and set aside all the ingredients in advance.
 The dish comes together quickly, and having everything ready and at hand makes a big difference.